Cape Coral High School: Awards and recognition

-In 1996, Cape Coral High School's newspaper The BBC won the NSPA's high school newspaper competition in Orlando, Florida.
+In 1996, Cape Coral High School's newspaper The Shell won the NSPA's high school newspaper competition in Orlando, Florida.
 It went on to rank 8th nationally.
 In 1997, The Shell repeated its win for the state of Florida.
 The paper, now known as The Seahawk's Eye, won a first place award from Autism Speaks during the 2008–2009 school year.
 It has also won first place from the National Asperger Association during both the 2009 and 2010 school years.

 In spring 2006, the school was one of 17 in Florida selected as part of Sports Illustrateds "model SI Schools steroid and drug prevention initiative" for high school athletes.

 In April 2007 the school was awarded accreditation by the International Baccalaureate Organization to offer the IB Diploma Programme, making it the second IB school in Lee County and putting the school on track to graduate its first special needs class in 2009.